Polity

-A polity is an identifiable political entity – a group of people with a collective identity, who are organized by some form of institutionalized social relations, and have a capacity to mobilize resources.
-A polity can be any other group of people organized for governance (such as a corporate board), the government of a country, or of a country subdivision.
-A polity may be a republic administered by an elected representative, or the realm of a hereditary monarch.
+A polity is a group of people with a collective identity, who are organized by some form of political, institutionalized, social relations, and have a capacity to mobilize resources.
+It is the unit or entity of a political community or body politic.

+A polity can be any group of people organized for governance, such as by the board of a corporation, and in the case of a federal country, the government that exists at both its federal level and the level of its subdivided regions.
+A polity may have various forms, such as a republic administered by an elected representative, a realm of a hereditary monarch, an incorporated city managed by an appointed mayor, and many others.